 Do I need to reside in the United States to complete this program?

 Yes.
 Students must be U.S. Permanent Residents or Citizens, and they must live in the United States to be active in the online program.
-Additionally, to better serve our students and communities the online program is available for students residing outside the Massachusetts route 128 corridor.

 How do I get started?